This is the multi-page printable view of this section. Click here to print.

 Organization webhooks should use HTTPS A webhook URL is used to send notifications, along with a payload, to designated internet endpoints.
 Given that the payload contains sensitive information, all webhooks must be directed toward endpoints secured by HTTPS.
 Medium

-Organization webhooks should use SSL verification When Organization webhook SSL verification is disabled, GitHub is explicitly instructed not to verify the identity of of the remote server it is sending information to.
+Organization webhooks should use SSL verification When Organization webhook SSL verification is disabled, GitHub is explicitly instructed not to verify the identity of the remote server it is sending information to.
 This configuration bypasses standard security controls in the HTTP protocol, which are designed to prevent attackers from executing man in the middle attacks.
 Low

 Organizations should be verified The Organization Verified badge on GitHub is a visual indicator that signifies an organization’s authenticity and official status.
 It helps users identify legitimate and trusted organizations on the GitHub platform.
 Raise findings for organizations that are not verified.
 Low